sarusso/Reyns/README.md

 There are also two particular ways of running instances of a given type: *interactive* and in *safe mode*.

 An instance which run in  **interactive** mode has the particularity tha it does not start supervisord, but it start a shell and gives you acces to in in the terminal.
-In an instance which run in **safemode** the the entrypoints are not executed, to allow debugging in cases where the instance cannot even start. (see more about the entrypoint-local.sh script in the dedicated section)
+In an instance which run in **safemode** the the prestartup scripts are not executed, to allow debugging in cases where the instance cannot even start.

 You may also want to siable linking my specifing **linked=False** depending on the use case.
 You can also have an instance which runs both in safemode and interactively